 Unfortunately, similar to discount clubs, the fine print regarding cruise prices is excessive and confusing.
 Good luck getting assistance if you have questions or any issues pop up between shopping for your next cruise, making your reservation and going on the cruise.
 At best you’ll send an email to a generic department or call an 800 number and wait for a response or wait on hold then wait some more while a representative reads through notes (or transfers you to another department while you wait again) and hopefully end up getting the right information.

-Travel agents leverage experience, relationships with cruise lines, and training to make ensure you’re taking a cruise that exceeds your expectations and delivers the best value for your hard earned money.
+Travel agents leverage experience, relationships with cruise lines, and training to make sure you’re taking a cruise that exceeds your expectations and delivers the best value for your hard earned money.
 Generally speaking, the service of travel agents comes at no cost to you — they are paid a commission by the cruise lines.
-Working with an experienced travel agent will save you time, eliminate stress and overwhelm, and some can save you money (if they know the block / group strategy I use to save individual clients hundreds, sometimes thousands, of dollars — go buy The Complete Guide to Cruise Deals… It’s the best $4 investment you’ll ever make).
+Working with an experienced travel agent will save you time, eliminate stress and overwhelm, and can sometimes save you money or add value added perks to your reservation.

 Many consumers book direct with the cruise line either by calling a phone number or visiting their website.
 There are some downsides to doing this, however.
 For one, don’t forget they’re the reason cruise prices are so confusing in the first place.
 Beyond that, their website and sales representatives are completely biased.
 If you’ve never cruised before (or want to try a different brand), all you have to rely on to determine if that brand and ship is a good match for you is their marketing, website, and representatives.